-The electric range for purely electric driving with fully charged battery in the case of a BMW 530e, for example, extends up to 60 km.
-During recuperation, that means whenever you lift your foot from the accelerator pedal, kinetic energy is converted into electrical energy and fed into the battery – and as a result you gain further kilometeres for the electric range.
+The electric range for purely electric driving with fully charged battery in the case of a BMW 2 Series Active Tourer 230e xDrive, for example, extends up to 93 kilometres.
+As is the case with all vehicles that have a high-voltage battery, technological advances will also see the electric range increase further in the coming years.
+During recuperation, that means whenever you lift your foot from the accelerator pedal, kinetic energy is converted into electrical energy and fed into the battery – and as a result you gain further kilometres for the electric range.

 As part of its “Power of Choice” strategy, BMW is offering its customers a large selection of plug-in hybrids as a conscious decision in favour of this particularly efficient drive system.

 A plug-in hybrid is ideal for drivers seeking the greatest possible versatility: on the one hand, it provides an electric drive for everyday use, such as the cost-optimised and sustainable commute to the office.
-Optimum use comes with regularly recurring medium-distance commutes, when driving in pure electric mode.
-On the other hand, the vehicles offer range and flexibility for long distances such as for the weekend excursion with the family.
+Optimum use comes with regularly recurring medium-distance commutes, in which the electrically driven kilometres predominate.
+On the other hand, the vehicles offer maximum range and flexibility for long distances such as for the weekend excursion with the family.